If you are both a new student and have just moved away from home, it may be a good idea to read some advice about life in student accommodation.

 If you are sharing a bathroom with someone, you should agree on when and how to clean.
 Agree upon which items you feel are personal and which can be shared.

 In the shared kitchen, you have a unique opportunity of making friends for life!
-It is always a good idea to get to know the people you are sharing with, but you DON'T have to become best friends.
-The key here is mutual respect.
+It is always a good idea to get to know the people you are sharing with, but you don´t have to become best friends.
+The key is mutual respect.

 People live close to each other in student accommodation.
 It is important that you take care of each other!
 Be clear and discuss situations that create problems between residents before they escalate into major problems.
-If you share a kitchen with international students, a good idea for an ice-breaker is to talk about normal life and living standards in Norway.
+If you are an international student, an ice breaker might be to ask questions to your fellow Norwegian residents about everyday life in a Norwegian home.

 Please note that residents in our student housing is NOT covered by our house contents insurance.
 It is therefore necessary to make sure you have your own insurance.